mingukkang/ENAS-Tensorflow/README.md

 ```
 (My opion)

 Because of learning rate, It seems not to reach global optima.

-So I think changing "child_lr_min" will make the Accuracy higher.
+So I think if you change "child_lr_min", you will get higher Accuracy.

 ## Explained